telerik/ajax-docs/controls/listbox/radlistbox-items/overview.md

 * **Enabled** determines whether the user can select the item from the list.

-* **CssClass** is the name of a CSS style to be applied to the ListBox item (the <LI> html element).
+* **CssClass** is the name of a CSS style to be applied to the ListBox item (the \<li\> html element).
 The style can be declared in the CSS file of the applied skin.

 * **ImageUrl** determines the image that will be displayed on the left of the item's Text.

 * **Attributes** - in addition to the built-in properties, you can add your own custom attributes to ListBox items to expand their functionality.
-They will be rendered as an attribute of the <LI> tag of the items.
+They will be rendered as an attribute of the \<li\> tag of the items.